McMaster-Baja-Racing/Better-Data-Viewer/README.md

 ### Required tools:

 NodeJS and NPM
-JDK
+JDK 21+

 ### To setup:

 1. Clone repository.
 2. Inside a terminal, navigate to the folder Better-Data-Viewer\front-end, then run the command `npm i --force`
-3. Inside a terminal, navigate to the folder Better-Data-Viewer\API, then run the command `./mvnw spring-boot:run`
+3. Inside a terminal, navigate to the folder Better-Data-Viewer\backend, then run the command `./mvnw quarkus:dev`
 4. Inside start.ps1. add your JDK path to the list of `javaHomeLocations`.
 Setup complete!